Mighty683/drag-and-drop/README.md

 # TODO:

 - Reduce complexity of slots building to linear?
   - Can we make it work without sorting?
-  - What if we store data about range in node?